The Shadowfax Bridge Club

 Tuesday Postgame Reviews!

-Tuesday Players - Andrew, Lauren, and Arman are always available to discuss hands played that morning at our post game sessions!
+Tuesday Players - after play ends, Andrew, Lauren, and Arman are always available to review and discuss any hands played that morning!

 ♠ ♥ ♦ ♣